• Blog

 • Have educators create their own training modules to share at in-person PD workshops, giving them the role of facilitator.

-• Ask educators to each create their own modules and then add them all to a single Playlist—perfect for exchanging ideas asynchronously.
+• Ask educators to each create their own modules and then add them all to a single playlist — perfect for exchanging ideas asynchronously.

 • Give teachers choice in their PD!
-Offer multiple Playlists focusing on different PD topics, plus branched pathways to keep the experience customized.
+Offer multiple playlists focusing on different PD topics, plus branched pathways to keep the experience customized.

 4. Build a community of knowledge